 This aspect of our personality is a double-edged sword.
-Yes, neuroticism brings us many unpleasant moments in life, not to mention the fact that it can cause earlier deaths.
+Yes, neuroticism brings us many unpleasant moments in life, not to mention the fact that it can become the cause of earlier deaths.

-But at the same time, it is believed that excessive anxiety and a tendency to worry all the time can serve us well in some situations - for example, this will avoid unnecessary risk.
+But at the same time, it is believed that excessive anxiety and a tendency to worry all the time can serve us well in some situations - for example, it will avoid unnecessary risks.
 Or even improve work efficiency.

-“Even the American psychiatrist Peter Kramer warned us: when people are on antidepressants, they can start to worry less about those things that are usually taken care of,” Derubais emphasizes.
-If so, should patients be warned that drugs can change their personality?
+“Even the American psychiatrist Peter Kramer warned us: when people are on antidepressants, they may become less worried about those things that are customary to worry about,” emphasizes Derubise.
+If so, should patients be warned that medications can change their personality?